iknoul/Shamil_Rahman_vidyalai/README.md

 ## Getting Started

-Step 1: Clone this repo in your local  and install the packages
+Step 1: Clone the repository to your local system.
+Ensure not to fork it.
+Step 2: Create a new branch - "your_name_vidyalai" in your local repository for making changes.
+Step 3: Install packages

 ```bash
 npm i
 ```

-Step 2: Run the development server:
+Step 4: Run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and complete the tasks mentioned below:

 ## TASKS